-To prepare students for the responsibilities of inspired leadership and service in the vibrant public discourse that is essential to the health of our nation's democracy, the Marlin Fitzwater Center for Communication has for 15 years provided students with unparalleled experiential and programmatic opportunities.
+To prepare students for the responsibilities of inspired leadership and service in the vibrant public discourse that is essential to the health of our nation's democracy, the Marlin Fitzwater Center for Communication has for 16 years provided students with unparalleled experiential and programmatic opportunities.

-Since last year, the Fitzwater Center has partnered with the Boston Herald to cover the road to the White House that starts in the Granite State, home of the First-in-the-Nation Primary.
-Students and faculty from multiple disciplines across campus worked in classes and in the field with Franklin Pierce Polling and Herald staff-covering the Iowa Caucuses, the NH Primary, the national political conventions, the November vote and the 2017 Presidential Inauguration--to inform voters on the dynamics of the 2016 Presidential Race.
+Since 2008, the Fitzwater Center has partnered with regional media-most recently with The Boston Herald-to cover the road to the White House that starts in the Granite State, home of the First-in-the-Nation Primary.
+Students and faculty from multiple disciplines across campus worked in classes and in the field with Franklin Pierce Polling and Herald staff to cover the Iowa Caucuses, the NH Primary, the national political conventions, the November vote and the 2017 Presidential Inauguration as credentialed media.

 The Fitzwater Center also is a resource to external constituencies for the study of the relationship between the presidency and the media, and of the role of that relationship in the public discourse.
-It offers a vibrant slate of programming, including national Fitzwater Forums, the Fry Lecture Series, Constitution Day events, The Fitzwater Center Honors, The Medallion Lecture, political debates and events, and IndieLens Pop-Up, a national civic engagement initiative sponsored by PBS and ITV.
+It offers a vibrant slate of programming, including national Fitzwater Forums, the Tuesday Briefings public affairs series, the Fry Lecture Series, Constitution Day events, The Fitzwater Center Honors, The Medallion Lecture, political debates and events, and IndieLens Pop- Up, a national civic engagement initiative sponsored by PBS and ITV.

 The 12,000-square-foot comprehensive communications facility allows students in the departments of Communication, Sports Media, and Social Media and Emergent Technologies to master their craft, preparing them for a broad range of communications jobs.
-The Fitzwater Center includes virtual reality and augmented reality technology; robotics technology; the Patterson Television Studio; a high definition field production studio; an audio production studio and editing suite; a high definition video production instructional laboratory, classroom, and editing suites, all with Adobe Premiere on a Macintosh platform; new media backpack journalism kits; and an interactive journalism lab.
+Refitted in Summer 2018 with the help of a George I. Alden Trust grant, the Fitzwater Center includes virtual reality and augmented reality technology, including Oculus Rift, InstaPro360 8K live streaming cameras, and HoloLens; robotics technology; the Patterson Television Studio; a high definition field production studio; an audio production studio and editing suite; a high definition video production instructional laboratory, classroom, and editing suites, all with Adobe Premiere on a Macintosh platform; new media backpack journalism kits; and an interactive journalism lab.

-The Fitzwater Center is home also to the integrated student-run media outlets of the Pierce Media Group: WFPC-LP 105.3 FM (broadcast and Internet radio), FPTV-25 (on-campus television stations), The Pierce Arrow (print and online), PMG Digital (social media), PMG Innovation (emergent technologies), PoliticsFitzU (political reporting), the Raven SportsNetwork (broadcast and Internet radio), and Four Corners Marketing (a promotion/marketing agency).
+The Fitzwater Center is home also to the integrated student-run media outlets of the Pierce Media Group: WFPC-LP 105.3 FM (broadcast and Internet radio), FPTV-4 (on-campus television station), The Pierce Arrow (print and online), PMG Digital Innovation (emergent technologies), PoliticsFitzU (political reporting), and the Raven SportsNetwork (Internet radio).

-For further information regarding the Marlin Fitzwater Center for Communication, contact Dr. Kristen Nevious, Director, at (603) 899-1039 or neviousk@franklinpierce.edu.
+For further information regarding the Marlin Fitzwater Center for Communication, contact Dr. Kristen Nevious, Director, at (603) 899-1039 or email.